rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 To identify where improvements in conversion performance can be most effectively achieved, funnel analysis is applied to Paid Search sessions, segmented into Brand and Non-Brand campaigns.

-The objective of this analysis is to determine which stages of the purchase funnel exhibit the highest drop-offs and therefore represent the greatest opportunities for optimization.
+The objective of this analysis is to determine which stages of the purchase funnel exhibit the highest drop-offs and therefore represent the greatest opportunities for optimization.For clarity, the funnel is defined as follows:

+1. **Top of funnel:** Landing pages and product listing/discovery pages

+2. **Middle of funnel:** Product detail pages and add-to-cart interactions

+3. **Bottom of funnel:** Checkout experience, including shipping, billing, and order completion

 <br>
 <br>